bonitasoft/bonita-doc/md/custom-user-information-in-bonita-studio.md

 * Custom

 To add custom user information values for a user, select a user in the **List of users**, click on the **_Custom_** tab, and enter the value for each relevant information.
 You also see a link **Manage custom information**, to go back and manage the list of custom user information.
-Note: this value can be changed by a user with the Admin profile in the Bonita BPM Portal.
-See [How to edit Custom information for a single user](custom-user-information-in-bonita-bpm-portal.md)
+Note: this value can be changed by a user with the Admin profile in the Bonita Portal.
+See [How to edit Custom information for a single user](custom-user-information-in-bonita-portal.md)

 ## Set an actor filter on custom user information